What is the Southborough Community Choice Program?

 Under the program, National Grid will continue to deliver your electricity, but National Grid will no longer be your electricity supplier.
 Instead Southborough will choose its own electricity supplier.

-To launch the program, Southborough has signed an 24-month contract with Public Power, LLC, to deliver electricity from February 2018 through February 2020.
+Southborough’s first contract is with Public Power, from February 2018 through February 2020.

 What is electricity supply?